NoySmr/group-chess/README.md

 This is an application of group chess.
 The app is for android 4.2.<br />
-The app contains 3 types of group chess games: common game that each player can play for each of the groups, group VS group and 4 players chess.
+The app contains 3 types of group chess games: common game that each player can play for each of the groups, group vs group and 4 players chess.
 The app is bases on SMS and it's work without internet.

 BUGS:<br />